TeamVikngs/Connect/README.md

 # Connect

-⋅⋅⋅Connect is an Web Application that is used to connect people with same interest and willing to improve their skills.
+Connect is an Web Application that is used to connect people with same interest and willing to improve their skills.

 You can connect with people having same idealogy based on your location too